MobileRoboticsSkoltech/RecSync-android/README.md

 ## Our contribution:

     - Integrated sync video
-    - Scripts for extraction, alignment and processing of video frames [in progress]
+    - Scripts for extraction, alignment and processing of video frames
+    - Panoramic video demo with automated Hujin stitching

 ## Video panorama stitching demo